TirupalRavilla/Comment_Toxicicity/README.md

 # Comment_Toxicicity
 Classification of toxicity in civil comments

+Please go through the Toxicity Classification in Civil Comments.pdf file for details about the work.

 Baseline model: (toxicity_baseline.ipynb)
 A LSTM model trained on padded sequences of train texts processed using Keras tokenizer.